 By the end of the visit, the PRG will have completed an initial draft of their Peer Review Group report, which will include their commendations and recommendations.
-The visit will conclude the visit with an PRG Exit Presentation to the staff of the Area, where the Chairperson will present the review group's main findings and recommendations.
+The visit will conclude the visit with an PRG Exit Presentation to the staff of the Area, where the Chairperson will present the review group's broad themes that emerged in a simple statement.
 The exit presentation will not involve discussion with the staff of the School/Faculty/Office/Centre.
-It will simply be a presentation of the main findings and recommendations of the report.

-5.5 The Peer Group Report
+7 The Peer Group Report